pmqueiroz/proffy/README.md

 #### Report

 In case you are having any problem do not shy to report to us in [Issues](https://github.com/pmqueiroz/proffy/issues) session.

+### Contributing

+There are many forms to contribute with the project, first of all you can give this github repo a Star.

+If you want do help with the code clone this repository make your changes and send a Pull Request that will be analyzed and approved if it helps with the project

 ### License 📝
 This project is under the MIT license.
 See the LICENSE for more information.